jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ## Custom Pod Autoscaler Base

-The Custom Pod Autoscaler Base (CPAB) is a program that handles all interactions with K8s through its API.
+The Custom Pod Autoscaler Base (CPAB) is a program that handles all interactions with K8s through the K8s API.
 This program provides a base for users to write their own logic on top of, while abstracting away much of the complexity.
 The program is highly configurable.